geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-11/meeting-transcript.md

 Yeah.

 **Geohot** [00:20:35]
-So I think the way you want to do buffers is just make a global dictionary that maps Uops, a weak key dictionary that maps Uops to buffers.
+So I think the way you want to do buffers is just make a global dictionary that maps UOps, a weak key dictionary that maps UOps to buffers.
 I think that's all you need for that.
 And then I think you can support even the same method that's on lazy.py.
 I have all that toonygrad stuff, which can all the methods that are on there and stuff.
 All those to shape and device methods and stuff.

 **Qazalin** [00:21:12]
-So yeah, I'm starting to add the movement ops to UOP, which is pretty interesting.
+So yeah, I'm starting to add the movement ops to UOp, which is pretty interesting.
-At this point, I say it's possible because lazy buffer is basically like a graph container, at least how the scheduler view does to print down.
+At this point, I say it's possible because LazyBuffer is basically like a graph container, at least how the scheduler view does to print down.
-And it's going to be very easy to, I think, very easy to move all of those to UOP.
+And it's going to be very easy to, I think, very easy to move all of those to UOp.
-Rewriting all of those patterns to UPAT is harder, but I'll figure that.
+Rewriting all of those patterns to UPat is harder, but I'll figure that.
 I think we're getting to a point where it's like, you have this very large graph of a bunch of swizzles and you push through whatever you can.
 The moments it can't be pushed through, you just make that the store and realize that that's like the big idea.